GIScience/gis-training-resource-center/content/Module_2/en_qgis_data_sources_ex4.md

 5. Arrange the layers on the map so you can see the new layer.
 6. (optional) Use the classification function to get a better overview to get a better
    overview:
-    * Right-click on the layer `Mauritius_finical_institution` in the `Layer Panel` -> `Properties`.
+    * Right-click on the layer `Larkana_Roads` in the `Layer Panel` -> `Properties`.
 A new window will open up with a vertical tab section on the left.
 Navigate to the `Symbology` tab.
     * On the top you find a dropdown menu.
 Open it and choose `Categorized`.
-      Under `Value` select “amenity”.
+      Under `Value` select "highway".
     * Further down the window click on `Classify`.
-Now you should see all unique values or attributes of the selected “fclass” column.
+Now you should see all unique values or attributes of the selected column.
 You can adjust the colours by double-clicking on one row in the central field.
 Once you are done, click `Apply` and `OK` to close the symbology window.